lando/lando/docs/contrib/vision.md

+---
+description: The Lando project vision; liberate developers from dev monotony together as a community!
+---

 # Project Vision

 This document serves as a high level set of considerations that maintainers should reference and attempt to adhere to while making decisions.